bytzcurrency/slate/CONTRIBUTING.md

 Pull Request Philosophy
 -----------------------

-Patch sets should always be focused.
+Patchsets should always be focused.
 For example, a pull request could add a feature, fix a bug, or refactor code; but not a mixture.
 Please also avoid super pull requests which attempt to do too much, are overly large, or overly complex as this makes review difficult.